ehuntober/popular-repos/README.md

 # popular-repos
-Popular Repos is a web based tool that gets the current trending repositories on github as at the ti
+Popular Repos is a web based tool that gets the current trending repositories on github as at the time